-Every athlete whose sport requires staying with a certain weight limit has, at one point or another, frantically tried to cut weight in order to qualify for the weigh-in for an upcoming event.
-It can be mentally and physically taxing because of the physical strains of losing substantial weight quickly and the worries about not getting to the right poundage in time.
+If you are an athlete whose sport requires staying within a certain weight limit, chances are at one point or another, you've frantically tried to cut weight in order to qualify for the weigh-in for an upcoming event.

 Video of the Day